Virginia Majewski: Legacy

-Majewski was among the first women hired by the MGM orchestra.
+Majewski was among the first women hired by the MGM Orchestra.
 Through her virtuosity and musicianship, she garnered attention and respect for the viola and the viola d’amore among film composers.
-With her strong work ethic and reputation as a selfless and generous person, Majewski served as an inspiration and mentor to generations of Hollywood musicians.

 A viola scholarship at the Eastman School of Music is named in Virginia Majewski’s honor.

 Majewski appeared in the 1992 documentary “Bernard Herrmann: Music for the Movies.”